Annotated Blog Roll

 • Adrift — “I left Australia in Nov 1999 to start my big adventure, beginning with a move to the UK.
 At 27yo I was getting quite vexed by the fact that I’d never been out of Australia.
 So I decided to go.
 6 months later I had the ticket and had sold almost everything I owned.
 I landed at Heathrow on 1 Dec 1999, and haven’t regretted much at all.
 Mum’s getting frustrated - told her I’d be away for about 5 years and it’s heading on to 8 now.
 But I’m not done yet.”

 • Ahmad Shuja: MyScribbles: Write-ups of an Afghan — quiet lately.
 He is now in the USA.
 Ahmad is around 20 years old, aspires to a career in journalism, lives in Pakistan and is an Afghan Hazari.
 The blog is quite wonderful.
+Worth keeping for the back entries; I hope it revives soon.

 • Aluminium — a young recently married English teacher in regional NSW, and an old Diary-X mate.
 A very personal and honest blog about daily life mainly.